Reuben-Kipkemboi/Flask-Cheatsheet/Readme.md

 ```
 python3.8 -m venv --without-pip virtual
 ```
-or *If you have pip installed globally?*
+or *If you have pip installed globally*

 ```
 python3.8 -m venv virtual